William Herbert Shipman: Family business

 After Herbert's death, his nephew Roy Shipman Blackshear (1923–2006) continued the work of raising nēnē, and headed the W.H.
 Shipman Company from 1976 until 1994.

 In 2002, Roy Blackshear resigned from the board and retired and his nephew William Walter became chairman of the board.
-In 2005 William Walter became president and CEO of the company now managed cooperatively with his cousin Thomas English, both descendants of William H. Shipman.
+In 2005 William Walter became president and CEO of the company then managed cooperatively with his cousin Thomas English, both descendants of William H. Shipman.